ssanderson/pycon-2016/outline.md

 operators.

 **First Example:**
+(3 minutes)

 Should teach the audience what the stack is, showing that values get pushed onto and popped from the stack.
+This section explains the basics of how to read the output of the disassembly module.

 Source:

     def add(a, b):
-        a + b
+        return a + b

 Disassembly:

     3           0 LOAD_FAST                0 (a)
                 3 LOAD_FAST                1 (b)